PaponAhasan/Competitive-Programming/Programming -Topics/Data_Structure/Linked_List/Linked Lists.md

 Like arrays, Linked List is a linear data structure.
 Linked list elements are not stored at a contiguous location; the elements are linked using pointers.

+Array Advantages :
+1. Arrays store elements in contiguous memory locations, resulting in easily calculable addresses for the elements stored and this allows faster access to an element at a specific index.

 Arrays can be used to store linear data of similar types, but arrays have the following limitations :
 1) The size of the arrays is fixed
 2) Inserting a new element in an array of elements is expensive because ,